First Visit: October 2018

-This area is included within Higashidori Village in Aomori Prefecture.
-The village is sparsely populated, with its total population of less than 6,000 as of now.
+Administratively, this area is part of Higashidori Village in Aomori Prefecture.
+The village is sparsely populated, with its total population of about 6,000 as of now.
 Many residents are engaged in commercial fishing.
-The village’s abalones, sea urchins and seaweed like Japanese konbu kelp are highly prized.
+The village’s abalones, sea urchins (uni) and seaweed like Japanese konbu kelp are highly prized.
 The area around Cape Shiriya has a lot of wetlands and is abound in rare species of plants and animals.
-It became part of Shiokita Hanto Quasi-National Park in 1968.
+It became part of Shimokita Hanto Quasi-National Park in 1968.

 Higashidori Village is noted for at least two attractions.
 One is Shiriyazaki Lighthouse.
 It was the first western-style lighthouse built in the Tohoku Region.
 This white structure was designed by a Scottish engineer named Richard Henry Brunton (1841-1901) and was completed in 1876.
 Brunton was one of the first O-yatoi Gaikokujin (foreign advisors hired by the Meiji government).
 During his stay in Japan, he designed as many as 26 lighthouses across the country, established a school for lighthouse engineers.
 Today he is called the Father of Japanese lighthouses.